purnimaporwal/india-tus-pipeline/README.md

 ## Status

-Pipeline construction completed May 2025.
+Pipeline construction was completed in May 2025.
 Code is being cleaned for public sharing.
 Outputs contributed to:
 - Two PRISMA-based systematic literature reviews on gendered time allocation and labour inequality (in preparation for journal submission, with M. Mahamallik, IDS Jaipur)
 - Data cleaning contribution for India's TUS second round (2024)

+The TUS pipeline work was also where my curiosity about what time-use data reveals and what it quietly misses first became concrete.
+Working inside the raw files showed me how much it depends on how activity boundaries are drawn.

 ## Data Access